-- (8) If an alien was involuntarily detained through coercion or threat, or in connection with a demand for payment, (A) after the alien was smuggled into the United States; or (B) while the alien was transported or harbored in the United States, increase by 2 levels.
-If the resulting offense level is less than level 18, increase to level 18. - (9) If the defendant was convicted under 8 U.S.C. § 1324(a)(4), increase by 2 levels. - (c) Cross Reference - (1) If death resulted, apply the appropriate homicide guideline from Chapter Two, Part A, Subpart 1, if the resulting offense level is greater than that determined under this guideline.
+- (8) (Apply the greater): - (A) If an alien was involuntarily detained through coercion or threat, or in connection with a demand for payment, (i) after the alien was smuggled into the United States; or (ii) while the alien was transported or harbored in the United States, increase by 2 levels.
+If the resulting offense level is less than level 18, increase to level 18. - (B) If (i) the defendant was convicted of alien harboring, (ii) the alien harboring was for the purpose of prostitution, and (iii) the defendant receives an adjustment under §3B1.1 (Aggravating Role), increase by 2 levels, but if the alien engaging in the prostitution had not attained the age of 18 years, increase by 6 levels. - (9) If the defendant was convicted under 8 U.S.C. § 1324(a)(4), increase by 2 levels.

+- (c) Cross Reference - (1) If death resulted, apply the appropriate homicide guideline from Chapter Two, Part A, Subpart 1, if the resulting offense level is greater than that determined under this guideline.